jeredm/ShopCommandLine/README.md

 .NET Core 3.1

 ## Getting Started
-To get help and see all of the commands:
+_All of the examples in this file should be executed from the `src/CommandLine` path_ To get help and see all of the commands:
 ```
 > dotnet run -- ShopCommandLine -h